alienspaces/go-mud/README-TODO.md

 ## Now

-- Review server code
+- Better error recovery on client side.
+  - Move thing causes error and client doesn't recover..

 ## Next

-- Better error recovery on client side.
+- Review server code, where were we at?

+## Later

 - Better error handling on server side.
 - Improve automated tests

-## Later

 - Server: Look direction
 - Client: Scroll rooms for look actions
 - All: Docker Compose